tumble1999/savaslabs.github.io/_posts/2015-07-06-map-in-drupal-8.md

 - [Geofield](https://www.drupal.org/project/geofield), which creates a new field type called geofield that we'll use within a view
 - [GeoPHP](https://www.drupal.org/project/geophp), a dependency of Geofield
 - [Views GeoJSON](https://github.com/savaslabs/views_geojson), a style plugin for Views that outputs data in GeoJSON, which can be used by Leaflet to create map points.
 You'll note that I've linked to Savas's Views GeoJSON GitHub repo rather than the module's [Drupal.org page](https://www.drupal.org/project/views_geojson), because at the time of writing this our 8.x branch is not yet available there.
+You can follow the status of this issue [here.](https://www.drupal.org/node/2527636)

 There are 3 core modules you'll need: